nixon-voxell/lumina/docs/design/game_design.typ

 // #pagebreak()

-= Gameplay Balance & Pacing
+// = Gameplay Balance & Pacing

 // Balancing in multiplayer: make sure players don't feel that they get bullied by other players.
-// Be careful when using words like (should, could, will).
-Be precise on the degree of promise that you are putting in the technical document.

 #pagebreak()